Gravel Driveway Services in Eastman, GA.

 How long does a gravel driveway last?

 In Dodge County, Georgia, a properly installed gravel driveway with a compacted crusher run base and adequate drainage can last indefinitely with routine maintenance.
 The surface gravel will need top-dressing every 2–3 years depending on traffic and rainfall, and regrading should be done whenever the crown has flattened enough to allow water to pool.
-Driveways that were originally built without a proper base layer tend to deteriorate faster in middle Georgia's red clay conditions and may need base repair before resurfacing.
+A Dodge County gravel driveway originally built without a proper base layer tends to deteriorate faster in middle Georgia's red clay conditions and may need base repair before resurfacing.

 What is crusher run and is it good for driveways?